kognise/repl.it-api/README.md

 All of the asyncronous code in the documentation below will be expressed async/await syntax, it works equally well with Promises.

+**Due to an incident that involved API abuse, anonymous repls now require a capture to be managed.
+I am currently working with @amasad (the owner of Repl.it) on making that work with this API but until then you must log in.**

 ### Instantiate a Client

 Before doing anything else you have to import `repl.it-api` and create a Repl.it client.